Semantic Audio-Visual Navigation: Approach

 \section{Approach}

-We propose a novel model for the semantic audio-visual navigation task. \CCA{Our approach uses a persistent multimodal memory along with a transformer model, which, } \ZA{unlike RNN-based architectures (e.g., \cite{chen_audio-visual_2019}) or reactive ones (e.g.,~\cite{gan2019look}), allows it to directly attend to observations with various temporal distances from the current step to locate the goal efficiently.
-Furthermore, our model learns to capture the goal information from acoustic \CA{events} in an explicit descriptor and uses it to attend to its memory, thus enabling the agent to discover any \CA{spatial and} semantic cues that may help it reach the target faster.}
+We propose \KGcr{SAVi}, a novel model for the \textbf{s}emantic \textbf{a}udio-\textbf{v}isual \textbf{n}av\textbf{i}gation task. \KGcr{SAVi} uses a persistent multimodal memory along with a transformer model, which, \ZA{unlike RNN-based architectures (e.g., \cite{chen_audio-visual_2019}) or reactive ones (e.g.,~\cite{gan2019look}), \KGcr{can} directly attend to observations with various temporal distances from the current step to locate the goal efficiently.
+Furthermore, our model learns to capture goal information from acoustic \CA{events} in an explicit descriptor and uses it to attend to its memory, thus enabling the agent to discover any \CA{spatial and} semantic cues that may help it reach the target faster.}

 Our approach has three main components \ZA{(Figure~\ref{fig:model})}: 1) an Observation \ZA{Encoder} that maps the egocentric visual and acoustic observations received by the agent at each step to an embedding space; 2) a Goal \ZA{Descriptor Network} that produces a goal descriptor based on the encoded observations; and 3) a Policy \ZA{Network} that given the encoded observations and the predicted goal descriptor, \CA{extracts a descriptor-conditioned state representation and outputs the action distribution.} Next, we describe each module. \KG{We defer CNN architecture details to Sec.~\ref{sec:training}.}